openSUSE/people/sources/2017-05-19-sarah-julia-kriesch.md

 **What are you doing for a living?
 Are you paid to work on openSUSE?**

 I am living the student freedom at the moment.
 I won't be paid for the work at openSUSE.
-I get the scholarship Auftiegsstipendium by the BMBF.
+I get the scholarship Aufstiegsstipendium by the BMBF.
 Additional to that I receive some money as a Working Student from ownCloud.
 It is fantastic to work for open source projects.
 I transfer that with the AG Open Source to our university, too.

 **When and why did you start using openSUSE?**